How early can you detect the first signs of autism?

 Symptoms of Autism in Young Children

-- Child does not make eye contact (e.g. look at you when being fed);
+- Child does not make eye contact (e.g. when being fed);

-- Child does not smile when smiled at;
+- Child does not smile you smile at him/her;

-- Child does not respond to his or her name, or to the sound of a familiar voice;
+- Child does not respond to his/her name, or to the sound of a familiar voice;

 - Child does not follow objects visually;